Natural Disaster, Natural Comfort Food

 - In a large pot, heat oil over medium-high heat.
 Add chopped garlic, giving it a stir.
 Add chopped onion and cook till they soften and release their fragrance, about 5 minutes.
 In order, add chopped eggplant, pepper, zucchini and mushrooms.
 Stir to combine.

-- Stir in chopped tomatoes, wine, cumin, pepper flakes and fennel seeds.
+- Stir in chopped tomatoes, wine, pepper flakes and fennel seeds.
 Reduce heat to medium and cover, letting the mixture simmer for 20 minutes.

 - Stir again and season with sea salt to taste.